hamadmarri/cacule-cpu-scheduler/README.md

 This command changes the sched_interactivity_factor from 32768 to 50.

 ### sched_max_lifetime_ms
-Instead of calculating a task IS value for infinite life time, we proposed `sched_max_lifetime_ms` which is 30s by default.
-A task's `cacule_start_time` and `vruntime` shrink whenever a task life time exceeds 30s.
+Instead of calculating a task IS value for infinite life time, we use `sched_max_lifetime_ms` which is 30s by default.
+Task's `cacule_lifetime` and `vruntime` shrink whenever a task life time exceeds 30s.
 Therefore, the rate of change of IS for old and new tasks is normalized.
 The value `sched_max_lifetime` can be changed at run time by the following sysctl command: